-21g.
-Check "Yes" if any leased employee, within the meaning of section 414(n), performed services for the employer or any entity aggregated with the employer under Code sections 414(b), (c), or (m).
+Line 21g.-Check "Yes" if any leased employee, within the meaning of section 414(n), performed services for the employer or any entity aggregated with the employer under Code sections 414(b), (c), or (m).

-21h.
-Enter the total number of employees of the employer.
+Line 21h.-Enter the total number of employees of the employer.
 Include all self-employed individuals, common-law employees and leased employees, within the meaning of Code section 414(n), of any of the entities aggregated with the employer under Code section 414(b), (c), or (m).
-If any employees are aggregated under the family aggregation rules of section 414(q)(6), for purposes of item 21, treat the family group as a single employee with aggregated compensation and benefits.
+If any employees are aggregated under the family aggregation rules of section 414(q)(6), for purposes of line 21, treat the family group as a single employee with aggregated compensation and benefits.

-21i.
-Enter the total number of excludable employees in the following categories:
+Line 21i.-Enter the total number of excludable employees in the following categories:

-1. Employees who have not attained the minimum age and service requirements of the plan.

-2. Collectively bargained employees.

-3. Nonresident aliens who receive no U.S. source income.

-4. Employees who fail to benefit solely because they fail to satisfy a minimum hours of service or a last day requirement under the plan.
+- 1. Employees who have not attained the minimum age and service requirements of the plan. - 2.
+Collectively bargained employees. - 3.
+Nonresident aliens who receive no U.S. source income. - 4.
+Employees who fail to accrue a benefit solely because they: - Fail to satisfy a minimum hour of service or a last day requirement under the plan, - Do not have more than 500 hours of service for the plan year, and - Are not employed on the last day of the plan year.

-21k.
-See the instructions for item 21m for the definition of "benefiting."
+Line 21k.-See the instructions for line 21m for the definition of "benefiting."

-21I.
-The definition of highly compensated employee is contained in Code section 414(q) and its related regulations.
+Line 211.-The definition of highly compensated employee is contained in Code section 414(q) and its related regulations.

-21m.
-In general, an employee is "benefiting" if the employee receives an allocation of contributions or forfeitures, or accrues a benefit under the plan for the plan year.
-Certain other employees are treated as benefiting even if they fail to receive an allocation of contributions and/or forfeitures, or to accrue a benefit solely because the employee is subject to plan provisions that limit plan benefits, such as a provision for maximum years of service, maximum retirement benefits, or limits designed to satisfy Code section 415.
+Line 21m.-In general, an employee is "benefiting" if the employee receives an allocation of contributions or forfeitures, or accrues a benefit under the plan for the plan year.
+Certain other employees are treated as benefiting even if they fail to receive an allocation of contributions and/or forfeitures, or to accrue a benefit solely because the employee is subject to plan provisions that limit plan benefits such as a provision for maximum years of service, maximum retirement benefits, or limits designed to satisfy Code section 415.
 An employee is treated as benefiting under a plan (or portion of a plan) that provides for elective contributions under Code section 401(k) if the employee is eligible to make elective contributions to the 401(k) plan even if he or she does not actually make elective contributions.
 Similarly, an employee is treated as benefiting under a plan (or portion of a plan) that provides for after-tax employee contributions or matching contributions under Code section 401(m) if the employee is eligible to make after-tax employee contributions or receive allocations of matching contributions even if none are actually made or received.